hbroek/reken/documentation/developer-guide/chapter-4.md

 The `data-for` attribute is used for creating repeating elements.
 It takes a variable name, followed by a colon, and an iterable JavaScript object or a number.
 All children of the element are replicated according to the iterable object's length or the specified number.

-When an optional 3rd parameter endIndex is specified it will be used to stop the for-loop at that position.
-When a 3rd and 4th argument is specified.
-The 3rd argument is the startIndex and the 4th argument is the endIndex.
-In this case there is also a itemIndex property available on the iteratorVariable.
-It represent the actual array index.
+When an optional 3rd parameter endIndex is specified, it will stop the for-loop at that position, when a 3rd and 4th argument is specified.
+The 3rd argument is the startIndex, and the 4th argument is the endIndex.
+In this case, there is also an `itemIndex` property available on the `iteratorVariable`.
+It represents the actual array index.

 **Example:**
 ```html